ted-dino/turbo-eureka/README.md

 - Address and fix the issue of iframe content blinking or flickering.
 - Synchronize tabs for consistent user experience.
 - Implement mobile navigation to ensure a seamless experience on small screens.

+## License

+Tedflix is licensed under the MIT License - see the [LICENSE](https://github.com/ted-dino/turbo-eureka/blob/main/LICENSE) file for details.